xiyou3368/DGVAE/README.md

 Dirichlet Graph Auto-Encoders
 ============

-This is a TensorFlow implementation of the Dirchlet Graph Variational Auto-Encoder model (DGVAE).
+This is a TensorFlow implementation of the [Dirchlet Graph Variational Auto-Encoder model (DGVAE)](https://arxiv.org/abs/2010.04408), NIPS 2020.

 DGVAE is an end-to-end trainable neural network model for unsupervised learning, generation and clustering on graphs.
 This code is more related to graph generation, as described in our paper.